No smooth spacetime: Exploring primordial perturbations in Lorentzian quantum cosmology: Introduction

 Many attempts to resolve such quantum perturbation problems in no-boundary and tunneling proposals based on the Lorentzian framework have been studied~\cite{DiazDorronsoro:2018wro,Feldbrugge:2018gin,Vilenkin:2018dch,Vilenkin:2018oja,Wang:2019spw,Bojowald:2018gdt,DiTucci:2019dji,DiTucci:2019bui,Halliwell:2018ejl,Bojowald:2020kob,Lehners:2021jmv}.
 Among these proposals, the most promising approach seems to be the modification of boundary conditions on the background and perturbations.
 However, as of now, there is no fully satisfactory solution that resolves all the issues.
 In our previous work~\cite{Matsui:2022lfj}, we revisited this issue, extending these perturbation problems beyond \ac{gr} to include trans-Planckian physics, which modifies the dispersion relations for perturbations at wavelengths smaller than the Planck scale~\cite{Martin:2000xs,Brandenberger:2000wr,Niemeyer:2000eh,Martin:2002kt,Ashoorioon:2004vm,Ashoorioon:2011eg}.
+We demonstrated that the inverse Gaussian problem of perturbations in no-boundary and tunneling proposals is hard to overcome with the trans-Planckian physics modifying the dispersion relation such as the generalized Corley-Jacobson dispersion relation~\cite{Corley:1996ar,Corley:1997pr} and the Unruh dispersion relation~\cite{Unruh:1994je}.

 In this paper, we explore this approach in the contexts of flat, closed, and open universes.
 While the closed universe case has been extensively studied in the literature, the flat and open universe cases have not received as much attention and it is possible that the flat and open universe with non-trivial topology could emerge from nothing~\cite{Coule:1999wg,Linde:2004nz}.
 Therefore, this paper focuses on investigating the perturbation problem in Lorentzian quantum cosmology for flat and open universes incorporating trans-Planckian effects.
 We also comment on the perturbation problems in the primordial inflation based on the Lorentzian quantum cosmology.
 This case was studied in the early work~\cite{DiTucci:2019xcr} and suggested that primordial inflation has such a problem.
 In this paper, we show that the quantum creation of closed, flat, and open universes from nothing, and the beginning of primordial inflation have serious perturbation problems.
 However, we demonstrate that the perturbations can be Gaussian in the quantum creation of flat and open universes within the confines of the saddle-point approximation and the generalized Corley-Jacobson dispersion.
 In this sense, trans-Planckian physics or quantum gravity could potentially stabilize perturbations in quantum cosmology.